Pest Control Services

 When to Handle Pests Yourself

-The invasion is small and confined to one area
+The infestation is still small and only within one area

-You don't have health concerns that chemicals might worsen
+You do not have any health conditions that chemicals may aggravate

-For example, a few ants can be handled with store-bought baits.
-A couple of mice might just need some traps.
+For example, a small number of ants can be handled with over-the-counter baits.
+A couple of mice may just need some traps.
 These DIY solutions save you money and give quick results.

-Just remember to always read product labels and wear protective gear when using pesticides.
-And never mix chemicals – that's asking for trouble.
+Always remember to read the product labels and wear protective equipment when using pesticides.
+Never mix chemicals-that is really asking for trouble.

 Signs You Need Professional Intervention

-Sometimes pests aren't taking the hint.
-Here's when to wave the white flag and call the pros:
+Sometimes pests just won’t get the hint.
+Here’s when it’s time to wave the white flag and call in pros:

 Cost Comparison and Value Assessment